indravz/Miscellaneous/readme-2.md

 Efficiently coordinates with TechRisk to secure approvals, demonstrating a knack for aligning diverse interests and ensuring smooth processes in managing multiple stakeholders and meetings.

+Adam is good at bringing people together.
+To help the security team, he can make clear documents about control gates—explaining steps, roles, and how to handle issues.
+Keeping these papers updated and working with the team will make everything smoother, reducing problems during control gates.

 **Mishcat:**